henrikhedegaard/vue-dynamic-icon-package/README.md

 # Vue Icon Package

 A flexible Vue 3 icon system that allows you to use your own SVG icons without bundling them in the package.
+It allows you to simply add you own svg icons to a project and then you can insert them as <Icon name="iconName" />.
+Works as a great supplement to Lucide Icons.
+See demo in branch 'project-icon-websites'.

 ## Features